Fardin-Data/Apple-Path-to-Carbon-Neutrality/README.md

 `Measures Creation with Power BI`

 To enhance the analysis, custom measures were created using Power BI, allowing for more sophisticated calculations and insights.
+Following is the example of creating a measure that calculated the reduction percentage in the emissions from 2015 to 2022:

 <pre><code>
     (